 One of the biggest mistakes you can make when moving is using the wrong boxes.
 Used, flimsy boxes (though free) can lead to a huge headache when the boxes ultimately fall apart during transportation, damaging your personal items and costing you more than a small investment in new, sturdy books would have.

 Used boxes from places like grocery stores will come in various sizes and shapes, as well, making it hard to pack them evenly in the truck.
-By using the same, uniform boxes, the organization of the truck goes much smoother and everything will be supported better as you pack the boxes on top of each other project management collaboration software.
+By using the same, uniform boxes, the organization of the truck goes much smoother and everything will be supported better as you pack the boxes on top of each other.

 While taking free boxes can be very enticing, the risk is not usually worth it in the long run.